hainayanda/Draftsman/README.md

 * **height**
 * **width**

-multiplier is the value which will be multiplied dimension anchor.
+a multiplier is a value that will be multiplied by dimension anchor.
 The constant will be added to the dimension.

 ### Dimensioning Shortcut
 There are some shortcut for Dimensioning which are: